cyy963/education-portal-frontend/README.md

 This is the frontend of the Education Website project, built with React and Vite.
 The frontend communicates with the backend API to display and manage data.

-## Demo Website

-The Level Up Works Website is deployed on GitHub Pages.
-You can access it [here](https://nicolegunn.github.io/education-website-frontend/).

 ## Table of Contents

 - [Introduction](#introduction)